Kimmy

 A Note from the Foster: Meet Kimmy - a little gal with a lot of sass!

-Kimmy has been in our home since summer 2025 and has made quite a bit of progress, however it is clear that she was under socialized and most likely mistreated in the first half of her life.
+Kimmy has been in our home since fall 2025 and has made quite a bit of progress, however it is clear that she was under socialized and most likely mistreated in the first half of her life.
 Undoing past trauma and teaching her how to trust will take a patient and understanding adopter to continue her progress.

 The perfect home for Kimmy must have: